Agriculture - Food, Science

 Professional integration

-• Doctoral contracts from public or private organizations
+• Doctoral contracts with public or private organizations

 • National and international research organizations

-• Advice and expertise for local authorities, associations and non-governmental organizations
+• Advice and expertise within local authorities, associations, or non-governmental organizations

 • Scientific communication (press, museum)